Solitaire / Namibia · 2017 retirees

 Windhoek / Namibia · 2017 Christine

 Windhoek, as a city, left me a bit indifferent, or maybe I should say I left it a bit indifferent after three months.
 Either way, it was all my own doing.
 I had locked myself away inside of it to work on the makeover of my website and there were more than a few days I didn’t even set foot outside the hostel.
-I’d pitched my tent in the backyard, where I was in the good company of other long-term tenants, like Russel who worked hard on renovations and beers, or Jamie who worked hard on this paranoia and conspiracy theories: a famous boxer/assassinator, and a bunch of other what-have-yous, his family at the heart of the plot, he in hiding.
+I’d pitched my tent in the backyard, where I was in the good company of other long-term tenants, like Russel who worked hard on renovations and beers, or Jamie who worked hard on his paranoia and conspiracy theories: a famous boxer/assassinator and a bunch of other what-have-yous, his family at the heart of the plot, Jaime in hiding inside the tent next to mine.
 He was nice and I liked him.
 Only sometimes I wondered if he would murder me in my sleep.
-Especially after I started conducting interviews with folks at the hostel for a piece called The Paths that Led Us here (coming soon).
+Especially after I started conducting interviews with hostel folks for a piece called The Paths that Led Us here (coming soon).
 That was suspicious and got his paranoia all fluttering.

 Windhoek / Namibia · 2017 Jordi